JicoDotNet/JicoDotNet/README.md

 - 🎓 **Education**: Computer Science from Liverpool Hope University
 - 🏆 **Awards**: Have won the Microsoft Hackathon of 2023
 - 🌍 **Location**: Bangalore, Noida, Kolkata - India
-- 🌱 **Learning**: I’m currently learning about Azure solutions and enhancing my skills in Neo4j as Graph DB.
+- 🌱 **Learning**: I’m currently learning about Azure solutions and enhancing my skills in Neo4j as GraphDB.

 ## Skills